-If you’ve thought about creating a logo, typographic logos should be one of the first options on your list.
+If you’ve thought about creating a logo, typographic logos should be one of the first types of logos that you consider.

 Without icons and abstract images, typographic logos—or text-only logos—get to the bare essentials of who you are as a company.
 They help you to express your brand’s character through distinct colors, letter style, and clever font tweaks.